alukin/EasyCrypt/README.md

 ## Copyright

-EasyCrypt is free software and licensed under LGPL v.3.
-Dual licensing is possible, please conntact authors.
+EasyCrypt is free software and licensed under Apache 2.0 License starting from version 1.3.0.

 ## Releases

-Current release is 1.2.2.
-It features streaming crypto and digesting interfaces, native builds with GraalVM, and identity library with examples
+Current release is 1.3.0.
+It features streaming crypto and digesting interfaces, native builds with GraalVM, and identity library with examples.
+Fore the security reason, the minimal Java version now is 21.

 ### How do I get set up? ###